 Our liability for any loss or damage caused by our negligence in the course of providing our services to you will be limited to the amount agreed with you and specified in our Engagement Letter.
 If no amount is specified, the maximum amount of our liability for any claim will be £1 million.
 Any claim will include those arising from one act, error or omission, one series of related acts, errors or omissions, the same act, error or omission in a series of related matters or transactions, similar acts, errors or omissions in a series of related matters or transactions and all claims arising from one matter or transaction.
 Any liability will also be limited to a just and equitable proportion of the total loss having regard to the extent of your own responsibility and that of any other party regardless of ability to pay.
 In no event will we be liable for any indirect or consequential loss, or for any loss of profits or opportunities.

 Where other advisers are involved in any particular matter and an agreement to limit liability has been reached with one or more of them, our liability will be limited to an amount which would have applied had the other not so limited their liability.
+For the avoidance of doubt, we shall have no liability for any loss or damage caused by the negligence in relation to advice provided by a related entity under a separate letter of engagement.

 Nothing in these terms shall exclude or limit our liability for death or personal injury caused by our negligence, fraud or reckless disregard of professional obligations.